 can be tough as soy has become part of many foods.
 For information on foods to avoid,

 check sites such as the Food Allergy Research

 and Education network (FARE).

-see if a food contains soy.
-Manufacturers of foods sold in the United States must
+labels to see if a food contains soy.
+Manufacturers of foods sold in the

-state whether foods contain any of the top eight most common allergens, including
+United States must state whether foods contain any of the top eight most common allergens,

-soy.
-The label should list "soy" in the ingredient list or say "Contains
+including soy.
+The label should list "soy" in the ingredient list or say